Wintellect/MSLearn/Building an End-to-End AI Solution with Azure/includes/3-azure-functions.md

 The reason for the text "undefined at undefined, undefined" in the log output is that the function attempted to read the latitude, longitude, and camera ID from blob metadata and include them in the output, but those metadata values don't exist since you uploaded the blob manually.
 That will change when your virtual cameras upload photos to blob storage.

-<a name="Exercise2"></a>
-## Exercise 2: Run the camera array ##
+## Run the camera array ##

-In this exercise, you will run the simulated camera array that you created earlier.
+Next, you will run the simulated camera array that you created earlier.
 Then you will check the log output from the Azure Function to verify that images are being uploaded to blob storage and analyzed for polar bears.

 1. Return to the project directory in a Command Prompt or terminal window.
 Then use the following command to run **run.js**: